The Climate Action in Language Education series

 Age and level:

-90 minutes in two 45-minute lessons.
+90 minutes approximately or two 45-minute lessons.
 This can be a 60-minute single lesson with shorter time for tasks.

 - Lesson plan for remote teaching contexts